I presented a summary of this preprint at the “Basic Science of a Changing Climate” conference in Porto, Portugal, on September 7, 2018. – Ed

 Appendix A shows how to remove the integral in the Bern (2002) model to reveal its level equation.

-Table 5 shows the Bern model predictions for human and natural CO2 emissions.
-The Bern model predicts human emissions of 4 ppm per year for 100 years will leave 60 ppm in the atmosphere forever.
+The Bern model Eq.
+(A.1) predicts human emissions of 4 ppm per year for 100 years will leave 60 ppm in the atmosphere forever.

-The Equivalence Principle requires the Bern model to also apply to natural emissions.
-The Bern model predicts natural emissions of 100 ppm per year for 100 years will leave 1500 ppm forever.
+The Equivalence Principle requires the Bern model to apply to natural as well as human CO2.
+The Bern model predicts natural emissions of 100 ppm per year for 100 years will leave 1500 ppm in the atmosphere forever.
 This clearly invalid prediction for natural emissions proves the Bern model is wrong.
 Therefore, IPCC’s basic assumption is wrong.

 The IPCC modified the original Bern model, described by Siegenthaler and Joos, that connected the atmosphere level to the upper ocean level, and the upper ocean level to the deep and interior ocean levels, as can be seen in their Fig. 1.